hyperledger-labs/yui-ibc-solidity/docs/architecture.md

 In ibc-solidity, we define state variables (e.g. connections, channels) of the type defined with proto3 corresponding to each state.
 In addition, define a mapping state variable that represents the commitments to satisfy the externally provable property of the `provableStore`.
 For the key of the mapping, keccak256 of the ICS-23 `Path` is used, and for the value, keccak256 of the ICS-23 `Value` is used.

-So how do we get proof of commitments?
-State variables of contracts defined in solidity are stored in storage according to [this layout spec](https://docs.soliditylang.org/en/latest/internals/layout_in_storage).
+So how do we get a proof of the commitments state variable?
+In Solidity, state variables of contracts defined are stored in storage according to [this layout spec](https://docs.soliditylang.org/en/latest/internals/layout_in_storage).

 The storage location for each commitment is calculated as follows: assume that the slot of the commitments state variable is `s` and a ICS-23 commitment path is `p`, the storage location is `keccak256(keccak256(p) . s)`.

-You can query an existence/non-existence proof of a commitment corresponding to the location using [`eth_getProof`](https://eips.ethereum.org/EIPS/eip-1186) provided by ethereum execution client.
+Also, you can query an existence/non-existence proof of a commitment corresponding to the location using [`eth_getProof`](https://eips.ethereum.org/EIPS/eip-1186) provided by ethereum execution client.
 An example go code is [here](https://github.com/datachainlab/ethereum-ibc-relay-prover/blob/074f9a895e50aa49c4c4a1df2c679f2c10c096db/relay/prover.go#L416).

 ## Light Client